MiltonGreat/Bank-Marketing/README.md

 ## Project Overview

-This project focuses on analyzing and modeling data from a bank marketing campaign.

-The goal is to predict whether a client will subscribe to a term deposit based on demographic, financial, and campaign-related features.
-The dataset includes over 45,000 records with features such as age, job, education, marital status, and campaign duration.
+This project analyzes data from a bank marketing campaign to predict whether a client will subscribe to a term deposit.
+The dataset includes demographic, financial, and campaign-related features from over 45,000 records.

 ### Key Objectives